senique/py-mysql2pgsql/README.rst

     # and forces it to use a local socket connection
     # if tcp is chosen, you can use compression
     # if use a schema, use colon like this 'mydatabase:schema', else will import to schema 'public'
+    # if sameschame is true, the 'schema' of 'mydatabase:schema' will use mysql.database
+    # if getdbinfo is true, only get mysql database satistics info, not convert anything

     mysql:
      hostname: localhost